Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Simulations

 \subsection{Generalized additive models}

-We now consider generalized additive models, where $Y \mid X \sim \mcN(h(X)^T \beta, 1)$ for some non-linear function $h$ applied element-wise to $X$.
-We run simulations in the AR(1) setting from Section \ref{subsec::linear_sims} with four choices of $h$: $h(x) = \sin(x), h(x) = \cos(x), h(x) = x^2, h(x) = x^3$.
-We compare six feature statistics: the linear MLR statistics, MLR based on cubic regression splines with one knot, the LCD, a random forest with swap importances as in \cite{knockoffsmass2018}, and DeepPINK \citep{deeppink2018}, a feature statistic based on a feedforward neural network.
-We note that this setting is much more challenging than the linear regression setting, since these feature statistics must learn (or approximate) the function $h$ in addition to estimating the coefficients $\beta$.
-For this reason, our simulations in this section are low-dimensional with $n > p$, and we should not expect any feature statistic to match the performance of the oracle MLR statistics.
+We now sample $\bigY \mid \bX \sim \mcN(h(\bX) \beta, I_n)$ for some non-linear function $h : \R \to \R$ applied element-wise to $\bX \in \R^{n \times p}$.
+We consider the AR(1) setting from Section \ref{subsec::linear_sims} with four choices of $h$: $h(x) = \sin(x), h(x) = \cos(x), h(x) = x^2, h(x) = x^3$.
+We compare six feature statistics: linear MLR statistics, MLR based on cubic regression splines with one knot, the LCD, a random forest with swap importances as in \cite{knockoffsmass2018}, and DeepPINK \citep{deeppink2018}, which is based on a feedforward neural network.
+This setting is more challenging than the linear setting, since the feature statistics must learn (or approximate) the function $h$.
+Thus, our simulations in this section are low-dimensional with $n > p$, and we should not expect any feature statistic to match the performance of the oracle MLR statistics.

-Figure \ref{fig::nonlin} shows that the ``MLR (splines)" feature statistic uniformly outperforms every other feature statistic, often by wide margins.
-Note that the linear MLR and LCD statistics are powerless in the $\cos$ and quadratic settings, since in this case $h$ is an even function and thus the non-null features have no linear relationship with the response.
-However, in the $\sin$ and cubic settings, the linear MLR statistics outperform the LCD statistics, suggesting that even when the linear model is misspecified, linear MLR statistics can be powerful as long as there is some linear effect.
+Figure \ref{fig::nonlin} shows that ``MLR (splines)" uniformly outperforms every other feature statistic, often by wide margins.
+Linear MLR and LCD statistics are powerless in the $\cos$ and quadratic settings, where $h$ is an even function and thus the non-null features have no linear relationship with the response.
+However, in the $\sin$ and cubic settings, linear MLR statistics outperform the LCD, suggesting that linear MLR statistics can be powerful under misspecification as long as there is some linear effect.